Renseignements en français

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-The influenza (flu) vaccine is offered free to Saskatchewan residents who are six months and older.
+Influenza and COVID-19 vaccines are available free to Saskatchewan residents who are six months of age and older.

 Top